ITA | ENG

 I bet anyone would respond with a resounding "No!"

-Yet, the same people might save a text file full of passwords on their PC and then copy it to one of the many online services (Drive, Dropbox, OneDrive, etc.)
+Yet, the same people might save a text file full of passwords on their PC and then copy it to one of the many online storage services (Drive, Dropbox, OneDrive, etc.)

 Is there a difference between the two actions?